peterkaminski/nxcTestVault/to-do list and notes.md

    - TODO: include in nxc v 0.1.14  - DONE (2024-07-08)
 	   (also updated the Edit-this-page tooltip)

 2024-07-09:
 - John Abbe mentioned that some of the "nxcTestVault" pages were too wide to read on his laptop, including the "Edit this page" button and tooltip.
 So, becoming curious about this I discovered that, indeed, some of the webpages did not wrap properly when the browser was narrowed.
 And then I prompted Claude-3 with this:
 	"this webpage stops wrapping at a certain point; how to adjust that: https://nxctestvault.netlify.app/to-do_list_and_notes".
 	- the response was informative and I followed the suggested `css` changes. the too-wide behavior problem was fixed, and a few other suggestions have improved that behavior for pages including images and fenced-code blocks. (so, thank you, Claude)
-- WIP: include these updates in nxc v 0.1.15
+- WIP: include these dolce theme updates in nxc v 0.1.15
+		(TODO: describe the workflows for keeping the `nxc` template theme up to date with existing `nxc` `pip` installs)

+2024-07-10:
+- DONE: bring nxc up-to-date and republish to test-pypi